 This inverse inference discussed in the previous section – to wit, the problem of inferring how to specify muscle movements in an intrinsic frame of reference that brings about a goal state specified in an extrinsic frame of reference – is a nontrivial one, which has been addressed and finessed by optimal control theory.
 A general schema as to how motor control is implemented in optimal control theory is depicted in Figure 1.

 Figure 1.
 A computational model of optimal control.
 This figure presents a schematic of the computational architecture that underwrites optimal control theory.
 Note the separate optimal control or inverse model, state estimator, and forward model and the use of a cost function by the optimal control.
 Adapted with permission from Friston (2011).

+Kolman gain

 In optimal control theory (Wolpert, 1997; Kawato, 1999; Todorov, 2004; Scott, 2004), there are four main components at play in the generation of motor action: the motor plant, the state estimator, the forward model, and the optimal control (also called the inverse model).
 The motor control scheme functions, heuristically, as follows.
 The core of the model is the optimal controller, which tackles the inverse problem that was just discussed (hence, its other name, the inverse model).
 The optimal control is a mapping from desired trajectories, specified in extrinsic coordinates, to muscle movements (i.e., to changes in muscular states specified in terms of intrinsic coordinates).
 The optimal control selects an action based on the minimization of a cost function: the selected action leads to outcomes associated with the lowest cost or, equivalently, that leads to the most valuable states.
 The output of the optimal control is a motor command, which in our reading is a kind of practical representation, as discussed above.